Reviewed by: HU Medical Review Board | Last reviewed: March 2022 | Last updated: April 2023

 Other anxiety treatments

-There are a variety of treatment options patients with IBS can try.
-Often, patients have to try several options before finding the right approach or combination of approaches that works to best manage their symptoms.
-Additional medications are available, including antidiarrheals, laxatives, antispasmodics, and antibiotics, as well as lifestyle approaches, such as dietary changes, adding fiber or probiotics, exercise, stress management, and counseling.
+There are a variety of treatment options people with IBS can try.
+Often, people have to try several options before finding the right approach or combination of approaches that works to best manage their symptoms.
+Additional drugs are available, including antidiarrheals, laxatives, antispasmodics, and antibiotics, as well as lifestyle approaches, such as dietary changes, adding fiber or probiotics, exercise, stress management, and counseling.